gvwilson/thirdbit/fiction/maddy-roo/index.md

 Without warning the bot went into a dive, shallow at first and then steeper.
 Maddy clutched her sister's arm.
-"What's happening?" she shouted.
+"What's happening?"

 "We are being pursued,"
 Dockety said as it leveled off frighteningly close to the treetops.

-Maddy twisted around as far as she could in her harness but couldn't see anything.
+Maddy twisted around as far as she could in her harness but couldn't see anything except empty sky.
 "They're right behind us!"
 Sindy shouted, looking upside-down through her own legs.